itefixnet/prometheus-postfix-exporter/README.md

    - Verify Postfix is running: `systemctl status postfix`
    - Check queue directory: `ls -la /var/spool/postfix`
    - Ensure postconf is available: `which postconf`

-6. **pflogsumm Not Working**:
-   - Install pflogsumm: `sudo apt-get install pflogsumm`
-   - Or disable it: `export USE_PFLOGSUMM=false`
-   - The exporter will fall back to direct log parsing

 ### Logging